SamselTomasz/GBT/README.md

 Not much :) Thats the best answear.
 So far i was able to create class to provide an access to files and directories on local file system.
 More to come.
+Test suit created.
+Functions to deal with local files are working and passing all tests.

 ## Whats to do: